edupinhata/codeInterview/Interviews/Intern/InternInterview.md

 3. Implementation
 4. System Design

 You have 1 hour to go as far as possible in the test providing good quality solutions.
+It's important not only give the result, but elaborate and describe the though process to get to the solution.

 ## 1. Logic and Problem Solving